rachadele/biof501_proj/README.md

  ![](./images/results/confusion/Frontal_cortex_samples_from_C9-ALS,_C9-ALS_FTD_and_age_matched_control_brains_processed/Dissection:_Angular_gyrus_AnG/rachel_family_confusion.png)

  Fig 6.
-A sample confusion matrix for predictions from a classifier trained on embeddings from `Dissection: Angular gyrus AnG` [5] at the `rachel_family` level.
+A sample confusion matrix for predictions from a classifier trained on embeddings from `Dissection: Angular gyrus AnG` [5].
+Predictions are shown for the `rachel_family` level.

 ## Container